gigasquid/kaggle-cats-dogs/README.md

 Get the datasets from the above Kaggle Site.
 Download the `train.zip` and `test.zip` to the resources directory and unzip them.

+This example has been recently updated to cortex's master version, so to run it you will need to clone the cortex project and run the local-install script.

 ## License

 Copyright © 2016 Carin Meier